|Jump to General Background on Human Rights Day|

 HUMAN RIGHTS DAY (Dec.
 10)

-The National Religious Campaign Against Torture (NRCAT) invites you to mark Human Rights Day during worship services and through advocacy activities during either the weekend of December 6-8, December 13-15, or another time of your choosing.
-Download our free Human Rights Day Toolkit now.
+The National Religious Campaign Against Torture (NRCAT) invited you to mark Human Rights Day during worship services and through advocacy activities during either the weekend of December 6-8, December 13-15, or another time of choosing.

-To help you and your congregation observe Human Rights Day, NRCAT will provide a Human Rights Day Toolkit, including a bulletin insert with educational and advocacy material, and an interfaith prayer; a poster for promotion of Human Rights Day; and suggestions for integrating these concerns into sermons and prayers during worship on that weekend.
-NRCAT will also provide resources for engaging in advocacy to confront the use of solitary confinement in U.S. prisons and detention centers.
-The toolkit will be available here on October 25.
-Sign-up today to get it delivered to your inbox.
+To help you and your congregation observe Human Rights Day, NRCAT prepared a Human Rights Day Toolkit, including a bulletin insert with educational and advocacy material, and an interfaith prayer; a poster for promotion of Human Rights Day; and suggestions for integrating these concerns into sermons and prayers during worship on that weekend.
+While the toolkit was prepared for Human Rights Day it still has pieces that you and your congregation might find useful to discuss the issue of solitary confinement in the United States.
+Download the toolkit.

 MORE INFORMATION ABOUT HUMAN RIGHTS DAY

 On December 10, 1948, the UN General Assembly adopted the Universal Declaration of Human Rights (UDHR), which affirmed this basic tenet of the UN charter.
 The nations of the world and several faith groups now celebrate December 10 as Human Rights Day.
 There are 30 short articles in the UDHR.
 The first article states, "All human beings are born free and equal in dignity and human rights."
 The third article adds, "Everyone has the right to life, liberty and security of person."